Aliases for DMBT1 Gene

 External Ids for DMBT1 Gene

 Loss of sequences from human chromosome 10q has been associated with the progression of human cancers.
-The gene DMBT1 was originally isolated based on its deletion in a medulloblastoma cell line.
-DMBT1 is expressed with transcripts of 6.0, 7.5, and 8.0 kb in fetal lung and with one transcript of 8.0 kb in adult lung, although the 7.5 kb transcript has not been characterized.
-The DMBT1 protein is a glycoprotein containing multiple scavenger receptor cysteine-rich (SRCR) domains separated by SRCR-interspersed domains (SID).
+This gene was originally isolated based on its deletion in a medulloblastoma cell line.
+This gene is expressed with transcripts of 6.0, 7.5, and 8.0 kb in fetal lung and with one transcript of 8.0 kb in adult lung, although the 7.5 kb transcript has not been characterized.
+The encoded protein precursor is a glycoprotein containing multiple scavenger receptor cysteine-rich (SRCR) domains separated by SRCR-interspersed domains (SID).
 Transcript variant 2 (8.0 kb) has been shown to bind surfactant protein D independently of carbohydrate recognition.
-This indicates that DMBT1 may not be a classical tumor suppressor gene, but rather play a role in the interaction of tumor cells and the immune system. [provided by RefSeq, Nov 2014]
+This indicates that DMBT1 may not be a classical tumor suppressor gene, but rather play a role in the interaction of tumor cells and the immune system. [provided by RefSeq, Mar 2016]

 GeneCards Summary for DMBT1 Gene

 DMBT1 (Deleted In Malignant Brain Tumors 1) is a Protein Coding gene.
-Diseases associated with DMBT1 include medulloblastoma and appendicitis.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include scavenger receptor activity and signaling pattern recognition receptor activity.
-An important paralog of this gene is LOXL1.
+Diseases associated with DMBT1 include Medulloblastoma and Glioblastoma.
+Among its related pathways are Surfactant metabolism and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include calcium-dependent protein binding and signaling pattern recognition receptor activity.
+An important paralog of this gene is CD163L1.

 May be considered as a candidate tumor suppressor gene for brain, lung, esophageal, gastric, and colorectal cancers.
 May play roles in mucosal defense system, cellular immune defense and epithelial differentiation.
 May play a role as an opsonin receptor for SFTPD and SPAR in macrophage tissues throughout the body, including epithelial cells lining the gastrointestinal tract.
 May play a role in liver regeneration.
 May be an important factor in fate decision and differentiation of transit-amplifying ductular (oval) cells within the hepatic lineage.
 Required for terminal differentiation of columnar epithelial cells during early embryogenesis.
 May function as a binding protein in saliva for the regulation of taste sensation.
 Binds to HIV-1 envelope protein and has been shown to both inhibit and facilitate viral transmission.
 Displays a broad calcium-dependent binding spectrum against both Gram-positive and Gram-negative bacteria, suggesting a role in defense against bacterial pathogens.
 Binds to a range of poly-sulfated and poly-phosphorylated ligands which may explain its broad bacterial-binding specificity.
 Inhibits cytoinvasion of S.enterica.
 Associates with the actin cytoskeleton and is involved in its remodeling during regulated exocytosis.
 Interacts with pancreatic zymogens in a pH-dependent manner and may act as a Golgi cargo receptor in the regulated secretory pathway of the pancreatic acinar cell.